c-rawfish/jellyclicker/README.md

 - Micro Randomizations (deviations of up to 100ms between clicks)

 # Setup
+Navigate to the Releases tab and download the latest version of jellyclicker.
-Download the Visual Studio Project and compile as Release/x86 Alternativly, download the precompiled .exe from https://clicker.jellyfish.baby
+Alternatively, download the Visual Studio Project and compile as Release/x86